 6. Dressmaker's chalk/liner/pencil.
 Use blue or pink chalk on light coloured fabrics and white or yellow chalk on dark colours.

 7. Clear Quilting or Grading Ruler.
 You might start with a 6"x24" especially if you want to try quilting.

 8. Seam Ripper.
 For those times when you need to rip it out and try again.
 It happens.

 9. Pinking Shears.
 To stop the cut fabric edges from fraying.
 This is a simple way to finish inside seams without a serger.
 Other methods include making a French Seam (but that is for another blog post).

 10. Needles.
 You can now buy "easy-threading" needles which are a good all-round basic hand sewing needle.
 Otherwise embroidery needles are good for most uses.
 Most sewing stores will also sell variety packets so you will have a range of the most common needles.
 Choose your needle according to your project: embroidery, darning, etc.

 There you have my top 10 must-have items for your sewing kit.
 There are many more bits and bobs you can collect to make your projects easier.
 Your local fabric store can give you advice on what is available.
-Or you can visit me at The Stitchery Sewing Studio in Port Moody.
-I am happy to chat with you, even offer you a cup of tea, and help you with your creative projects.
-We also have a range of basic sewing tools for sale in our studio if you are putting together a kit.
+Or you can visit us at The Stitchery in Port Moody.
+We are happy to chat with you, even offer you a cup of tea, and help you with your creative projects.
+We also have a range of basic sewing tools for sale in our shop if you are putting together a kit.